 tune" with the nearest note being sung, according to the scale and

 pitch selected.
-The labels to the left
+The other labels at the left

 indicate that each dashed line